juantercerodiego/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - The Ticket Lifecycle</h1>
-Setting up the server is only half the battle.
-This section shows the software in action, tracking a help request from the moment a user asks for help until the problem is fixed.<br />
+This section demonstrates the day-to-day use of the help desk.
+I walk through how a ticket is created, prioritized by an agent, and eventually resolved to ensure the user's problem is fixed.<br />